metal-stack/mini-lab/README.md

 - kvm as hypervisor for the VMs
 - [ovmf](https://wiki.ubuntu.com/UEFI/OVMF) to have a uefi firmware for virtual machines
 - [kind](https://github.com/kubernetes-sigs/kind/releases) >= 0.7.0 to start the metal control-plane on a kubernetes cluster
+- (optional) haveged to have enough random entropy - only needed if the PXE process does not work

 Known limitations: